psycopg/psycopg/docs/basic/from_pg2.rst

         psycopg.errors.ActiveSqlTransaction: CREATE DATABASE cannot run inside a transaction block

     This happens because PostgreSQL itself will wrap multiple statements in a transaction.
-Note that your will experience a different behaviour in :program:`psql` (:program:`psql` will split the queries on semicolons and send them to the server separately).
+Note that you will experience a different behaviour in :program:`psql` (:program:`psql` will split the queries on semicolons and send them to the server separately).